yhou46/LearningNotes/python/pythonNotes.md

 ## Built-in variables
 - \__name__: a built-in variable that always contains the name of the enclosing module.
 If a program is run as the main script with a command such as python readport.py, the __name__ variable is set to '__main__'.
 Otherwise, if the code is imported using a statement such as import readport, the __name__ variable is set to 'readport'

+## Python class and interfaces
+Python does not have 'interface' keyword.
+To define interfaces, use abstract class with pass keyword for its member functions.
+Python class can have member functions that are not implemented (use pass keyword)

 # Interactive mode
 - The underscore symbol "_"